 The IRFU, in collaboration with our colleagues in the other rugby unions, have developed the course content.

-There are three different levels of SAFE Rugby:
+There are two different levels of SAFE Rugby:

-Level 2: Club and school medical/paramedical staff (1 day course with assessment)
+- Level 2: Club and school medical/paramedical staff (1 day course (typically 09.00-18.00) with pre-course online American Heart Association and IRB Rugby Ready modules)

-Level 1: Club and school coaches, officials, referees, parents/guardians (1 day course)
+- Level 1: Non-medical Club and school coaches, officials, referees, parents/guardians (1 day course (typically 09.00-16.00) with pre-course online American Heart Association and IRB Rugby Ready modules)

 Level 1 courses can be provided in an individual club or school with a minimum of 8 and a maximum of 24 participants.